designthingy/designthingy-bootstrap-boilerplate/README.md

 ## Usage

-Add all your JS, IMAGES, SCSS (style.scss and bootstrap-override.scss required), SVG and HTML files in the `src` folder and you will get the output in `build` folder.
+Add all your JS, IMAGES, SCSS (style.scss and bootstrap-override.scss are required), SVG and HTML files in the `src` folder and you will get the output in `build` folder.

 ### SVG sprite

 To generate SVG sprite, add all your svg icons in a `src\svg` folder.
 You will see a `svg-sprite.svg` in `build\assets\svg` folder.

+## FAQ

+### How it's different from other boilerplates?
+As being a conversion service ourselves, we exactly know what the parameters that a developer need's to take care during coding a static website from design are.
+It requires a clean, robust and fast development environment.
+Through our experience in the field, we have created this boilerplate to overcome issues and streamline the development process.
+We have designed Designthingy Bootstrap Boilerplate by keeping design to live website conversion purpose in mind.

 ## Copyright